Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 - You don't work on public holidays.
 You're entitled to 4 weeks paid leave each year and 10 paid sick days.

 # Contribute
-Make a pull request with your insight to help other developers succeed!
+Make a pull request to add your own unique insight to help other developers succeed.

+Better yet, fork it and create your own! 👏